F3real/F3real.github.io/content/picoCTF2017_lvl2GuessTheNumber.md

 }
 ~~~

 We see that user input is being stored to `uintptr_t val` after which it is called and that we have `win` function giving shell.
-On first look it looks like we have just to send address of `win` and we get a flag.
-The problem is that they are using `strtol` to read user input and fact that they shift bits, but first lets find address of `win` function:
+On first look it looks like we have just to send the address of `win` and we get a flag.
+The problem is that they are using `strtol` to read user input and the fact that they shift bits, but first, let's find the address of `win` function:

     objdump -d guess_num -M intel

 ![objdump disasembly of win function]({static}/images/2018_7_28_Guess.png){: .img-fluid .centerimage}

-`win` function has address of `0x0804852b` but we also need to shift address value 4 bits to left since in code they are doing opposite.
-Doing so gives us 2152223408, but now we have problem since according to documentation of `strtol`, if the value read is out of the range of representable values by a `long int`, the function returns **LONG_MAX**(2147483647) or **LONG_MIN** (-2147483647).
-This means we can’t just simply send this value since it’s to big.
+`win` function has address of `0x0804852b` but we also need to shift address value 4 bits to left since in code they are doing the opposite.
+Doing so gives us 2152223408, but now we have a problem since according to documentation of `strtol`, if the value read is out of the range of representable values by a `long int`, the function returns **LONG_MAX**(2147483647) or **LONG_MIN** (-2147483647).
+This means we can’t just simply send this value since it’s too big.

 To solve this, we have to use negative numbers:
 ~~~text